 Bacteria—thermophilic or acidophilic bacteria, for example—do not “know” that the hot spot or acidic island is “over there.”
 They have no overall map of their surroundings to direct their movement in a straight line towards what they seek.
 What they sense instead is a local gradient—a small change, right next to them.
 It’s a little warmer that way.
 They move slightly.
 They feel it out again.
 Move.
 Feel.
 Move.
 And feel.
 The resulting path is a somewhat jagged, but non-random, path toward the thing that they love.
 And so is mine.

 Julia Rosen is a TON fellow sponsored by the Burroughs Wellcome Fund.
 She is a freelance journalist based in Portland, Oregon, and covers earth science, energy, climate, and food.
 Her work has appeared in the Los Angeles Times, Science News, Scientific American, Nautilus, and elsewhere.
-Find more of her work at her website or say hi on Twitter @ScienceJulia.
+Find her on Twitter @1juliarosen.